- Holiday Hit Squad (BBC One)

 020 7250 5599

 Joe Crowley is a current affairs, consumer and history presenter.
-He recently hosted Britain’s Empty Homes on BBC One daytime and has just completed filming a second series of Holiday Hit Squad for BBC One prime time.
+He recently hosted the second series of Holiday Hit Squad for BBC One prime time and Police 5 on Channel 5.

 Joe Crowley has been a reporter for the One Show on BBC1 for several years, reporting from across the country as well as appearing live in the studio and on location.
-And when the need arises Joe covers as the main presenter on the sofa alongside Alex Jones.
+When the need arises Joe covers as the main presenter on the sofa alongside Alex Jones.

-Joe is currently presenting Police 5 for Channel 5.
-The series features public appeals to catch the perpetrators of crime whilst offering tips and awareness on crime prevention.
-Joe also accompanies the police on raids and talks to victims to learn how they have fought back in their pursuit of justice.
-The show broadcasts Tuesdays at 7.30pm.
+Joe has recently presented Police 5 for Channel 5.
+The series featured public appeals to catch the perpetrators of crime whilst offering tips and awareness on crime prevention.
+Joe also accompanied the police on raids and talked to victims to learn how they fought back in their pursuit of justice.

-Joe will present the second series of Holiday Hit Squad for BBC One this Spring, alongside Angela Rippon and Helen Skelton.
-The first series was broadcast early last year and followed Joe and the others as they investigated consumer issues, inspected hotels and gave advice to help holidaymakers get the most from their precious time abroad.
-Watch this space for details of series 2.
+Joe presented the second series of Holiday Hit Squad for BBC One in March, alongside Angela Rippon and Helen Skelton.
+The series followed Joe and the others as they investigated consumer issues, inspected hotels and gave advice to help holidaymakers get the most from their precious time abroad.
+Joe also presented series 1 of the show last year.

 He also presented BBC1’s Country Tracks on a Sunday morning and could often be seen all over the UK taking on a wide array of challenges – from rock climbing, orienteering and cold water swimming to sea kayaking, wild camping and water skiing – while travelling through some of Britain’s finest countryside.